Museum of Chincoteague Island, Chincoteague

 Cape Charles Museum, Cape Charles

 A rich collection tells the story of Cape Charles, a small beachfront town created in 1884 as the southern terminus of the New York, Philadelphia and Norfolk railroad.
-Four trains a day from New York city arrived in Cape Charles daily and elegant ferries provided transport across the Chesapeake Bay to Norfolk.
+Four trains arrived from New York city daily in Cape Charles and elegant ferries provided transport across the Chesapeake Bay to Norfolk.